medic/cht-core/scripts/ci/andra-bot-messages/not-assigned.md

 You are not assigned to the linked issue ({{issueList}}).
 Please comment on the issue asking to be assigned to it, so we know the work is not being duplicated.
+Being assigned does not re-run the checks by itself — once you are assigned, push a commit or edit the PR description to re-run them.